joschmaCYU/-YMA-BlockParty-Wiki/README.md

 # Why this github
 It's here to help you to set up every thing that surrounds the plugin. **This github doens't contain the plugin code it's only purpuse is to help you!**
+Do not forget that you have an in game help `/bp help [commands, permission, config]`

 # Wiki
 * **I have an error**